-18 See for example Raz 1999
+&lt;sup>19 See for example Raz 1999

-19 See, for example, chapter 2 of Scanlon 1998
+&lt;sup>20 See, for example, chapter 2 of Scanlon 1998

-20 Cohen 2011 section v, pp. 218-219.
+&lt;sup>21 Cohen 2011 section v, pp. 218-219.

-A further point concerns the possibility of anticipating particular value.
-If a reform brings a valuable thing into existence, that thing can be expected to acquire particular value in the future.
-Should we not account for such expected future particular value in our decision making?
-And if we did account for this expected future particular value in our decision making, would that undermine the claim that the recognition of particular value grounds a conservative disposition?21 These questions focus on the central element of the idea of particular value: that it relates only to actually existing things.
-Expected or anticipated particular value is not particular value and treating expected particular value as if it were particular value would amount to denying the core idea that particular value is intended to capture: that we owe some special loyalty to the valuable things that actually exist.
-The nominal conservative may recognize, at the intellectual level, that valuable things that will exist in the future will command particular value in the future, and may readily accept that such future particular value will be relevant to decision making at the relevant time, while denying that future particular value should be taken into account in present decision making.
+not account for such expected future PV in our decision making?
+And if we did account for this expected future PV in our decision making, would that undermine the claim that the recognition of PV grounds a conservative disposition?
+These questions focus on the central element of the idea of PV: that it relates only to things that exist now - that is, at the point in time at which some decision is to be made.
+Expected or anticipated future PV is not PV and treating expected PV as if it were PV would amount to denying the core idea that PV is intended to capture: that we owe some special loyalty to the valuable things that actually exist now.
+The nominal conservative may recognize, at the intellectual level, that valuable things that will come to exist in the future will command PV in the future, and may readily accept that such future PV will be relevant to decision making at the relevant time in the future, while denying that expected future PV should be taken into account in present decision making.